voedger/reqmd/worklog.md

 - CopilotAgent.Claude: Generate tests to cover semantic errors in analyzer_test.go.
 Do not use table tests, use separate Run for each error👍
 - CopilotAgent.Claude: analyzer_test.go: Construct tests to cover ActionFootnote and ActionUpdateStatus.
 Do not use table tests, use separate Runs.
 Construct new helper functions to create FileStructures and other structs, if needed.

+### Dry run option

+- Copilot.Claude: Add dry-run option, similar to git,  to requirements.md.
+Implement it in main.go, applier.go.
+Applier shall just output all actions, like in verbode mode

 --------------------

 ## Intermediate results